 EMBO Journal has put in place a transparent review process for all manuscripts submitted for the first time after 1st January 2009.
 Under the new process, all articles published in The EMBO Journal now have a supplementary Review Process File (RPF) accompanying their online version, containing the timeline and all relevant communication from the review process, including referees' comments, decision letters and the responses from authors.

-This process started as an experiment to promote transparency and good editorial processes overall, but accoring to the journal: "uptake suggests the experiment has been successful.
+This process started as an experiment to promote transparency and good editorial processes overall, but according to the journal: "uptake suggests the experiment has been successful.
 We therefore hope that other journals will now move into the same direction with similar initiatives."

 Read more about EMBO Journal's transparent review process